decode-it/cook/doc/manual/src/books_recipes.md

 * `TargetType.Archive`: a static library.
 * `TargetType.SharedLibrary`: a shared library: a `.dll` for windows, a `.so` for linux/macos.
 * `TargetType.Executable`: an executable binary.
 * `TargetType.Script`: an external command/script that can eg. be used to generate source files on-the-fly.
 The command is executed by cook itself _before_ globbing operations for dependent recipes are executed.
 As such, source files created by this command will be taken into account.
-Note the this means that this command will not appear in any generated build system, like the ones created by the ninja or cmake generators.
+Note that this means that this command will not appear in any generated build system, like the ones created by the ninja or cmake generators.
 * `TargetType.UserDefined`: TBC

 ### Adding/reading info to/from a recipe